SpectraLogic/ds3_java_sdk/README.md

 ## Tests

-In addition to unit tests in the main `sdk` module, there are additional integration tests in the `integration` module.
+In addition to unit tests in the main `ds3-sdk` module, there are additional integration tests in the `integration` module.
 Please see the integration [README](ds3-sdk-integration/README.md) for details on running the tests.
 To just run the SDK's unit tests use:

     ./gradlew clean ds3-sdk:test